Auxiliary-assisted energy distillation from quantum batteries: Energy extraction protocols and comparisons between them

+{Instead of summing over all $i\in\mathbb{I}$, one can also consider the quantity $P_{o}^i\Tr\left[\left(\rho_B-\rho_B^i\right)h\sigma_z\right]$, corresponding to a single outcome, $i$, for a given measurement setting, given auxiliary system, and given time $t$, and termed as probabilistically extractable energy.
+Now if we maximize the probabilistically extractable energy over all possible measurement settings, auxiliary systems, and time $t$, then the maximum probabilistically extractable energy is mathematically given by

+where the $M$ in the superscript helps to keep in mind that the energy extraction process here is measurement-based.}

+{We would like to mention here that in order to utilize a quantum battery for energy extraction, we need to know how much energy is stored in the battery initially.
+For that, we need to measure the initial energy of the battery.
+Therefore, for an unknown battery, an initial measurement is required.
+Additionally, to extract energy, another measurement is being implemented in our protocol.
+Therefore, a two-time measurement scheme \cite{two-point} is involved here, one for the characterization of the stored energy and the other for energy extraction.
+Here, however, we assume that this characterization has already been done by measuring on the ideal initial copy of the battery state.
+So we move on with the known initial quantum state, $\rho_B$, and focus on the measurement performed on the auxiliary state to extract energy.}

+We also want to mention here that since measurement outcomes are probabilistic and our measurement-based energy extraction involves post-selection, the amount of energy that can be extracted in this method is probabilistic.
+Instead of averaging over all outcomes, here we chose all such optimum outcomes for which the energy of the battery reduces.
+We sum over all such preferred outcomes.
+Instead of considering this protocol, one may also consider the average energy extraction, averaged over all measurement outcomes.
+In Sec. \ref{newsec2}, we show the average extractable energy, with the average being performed over all measurement outcomes of the projective measurement performed on the auxiliary qubit, is independent of the direction of measurement and is always equal to the energy difference between the states of $B$ before and after its interaction with the auxiliary.

-We want to find out if there are any instances in which $W_{\max}^M(\rho_B,H_B)$ is larger than $W_{\max}^U(\rho_B,H_B)$.
-In this regard, in subsection \ref{a}, we will consider the initial joint state of the system and the auxiliary as product.
-After realizing that $W_{\max}^M(\rho_B,H_B)$ is always greater than $W_{\max}^U(\rho_B,H_B)$ for our considered model, we will move on to examine if the extractable energy can be enhanced further by considering entanglement between the initial states of auxiliary and battery in subsection \ref{b}.
+{We want to find out if there are any instances in which $W^D(\rho_B,H_B)$ and $W^M(\rho_B,H_B)$ are larger than $W^U(\rho_B,H_B)$.
+In this regard, in subsection \ref{a}, we will consider the initial joint state of the system and the auxiliary as a product.
+After realizing that $W^D(\rho_B,H_B)$ and $W^M(\rho_B,H_B)$ are always greater than $W^U(\rho_B,H_B)$ for our considered model, we will move on to examine if the extractable energy in measurement based protocols can be enhanced further by considering shared entanglement in the initial state of the auxiliary and battery in Subsection \ref{b}.
+We also include a table (Table~\ref{t1}) where we mention all the figures of merit, their notations, and their corresponding colors and types in the plots.}